SahilAujla/SahilAujla/README.md

 ### A few things about me

-- 💻 I'm a Web3 Developer and Content Creator based in Toronto.
+- 💻 I'm a Web3 Developer and Content Creator based in Toronto 🇨🇦🍁.
 - 🕸️ I am passionate about smart contract development/auditing and MEV.
 - 🤝 I like to meet new people.